Fire Pit Ventilation: The Most Overlooked Safety Detail in Outdoor Design

 Why Ventilation Isn’t Optional

 Enclosed fire pit structures need airflow to avoid dangerous accumulation of unburned gas.
-Without proper venting, you're rolling the dice.

 All Weather Electronic Ignition Systems (AWEIS), push-button igniters, and burners rely on fresh airflow to operate properly and avoid overheating.

-It’s required by code
+It’s Required by Code

 Most local fire and building codes mandate a minimum of 18 square inches of ventilation on opposing sides.
-Fail to include it, and you risk inspection failure and liability.

 The Cost of Skipping Ventilation